Editor’s Update: Mar 2020

 Exercise Alternate/Too Difficult: In between “high” and “low” planks, rest your knees on the ground to give your muscles a break.

-This move is one that I named myself; after some research, though, I learned that it is comprised of certain aspects of other athletics, hence the Yoga poses referenced in each of the photos.
-I’m still not sure if the entire move has a name, but I do know that it is one generally found in many Yoga and Pilates “flows”.
-If you’re not familiar with either field, this is one of the tougher moves of our entire work out.
-Because of the tight positioning of the arms close to the body at the beginning of the move, smaller, less-used muscles are needed to complete it; you’ll really feel the burn in your pectorals, triceps, and shoulders.
+Because of the tight positioning of the arms close to the body and overhead angle at the beginning of the move, smaller, less-used muscles are needed to complete it.
+You’ll really feel the burn in your pectorals, triceps, and shoulders.
 The “transfer” of weight is tricky at first, and sometimes challenging to master, but practicing until it’s smooth will give your arms fantastic toning and training.

 Exercise Alternate/Too Easy: Lift a leg up, balancing on only one foot for half of the set.
 Switch legs and continue.

-Exercise Alternative/Too Difficult: I thought very hard about this alternative, as I really don’t want to recommend just doing normal push-ups.
-(How creative, Lexis!
-Thanks!
-Would’ve never thought about NORMAL push-ups!!)
-(1) To reduce the impact of this exercise, try resting on your knees instead of your toes.
-(2) You can also perform this against a wall: stand, facing a sturdy wall, feet about an arms-length away.
-Lean in, arms bent, biceps flexed, with hands flat on the wall, and push off forcefully.
+Exercise Alternative/Too Difficult: (1) To reduce the impact of this exercise, try resting on your knees instead of your toes.
+(2) Alternatively, perform this against a wall: stand, facing a sturdy wall, feet about an arms-length away.
+Then, lean in, arms bent, biceps flexed, with hands flat on the wall, and push off forcefully.
 Allow yourself to fall forwards again towards the wall, catching yourself with bent arms.

-This portion of our upper body and core workout trains the muscular area on the back of the arms, called the triceps; I’ve heard them referenced before as “bingo wings”- think of the older ladies at bingo waving their winning card in the air as their loose triceps area flaps in the wind – Ha Ha!
-Anyway, in order to have strong, toned arms, it is important to not only work on your biceps and shoulders, but pay a bit of attention to the lesser-known muscles as well.
+This portion of our upper body and core workout trains the muscular area on the back of the arms, called the triceps, otherwise known as “bingo wings!”
+In order to have strong, toned arms, it is important to not only workout your biceps and shoulders but pay a bit of attention to the lesser-known muscles as well.

 Exercise Alternate/Too Easy: (1) To add difficulty to this move, balance your feet on a foam roller or medicine ball.
 (2) You can also set a weight plate on your tummy while completing your reps to increase resistance.

 Exercise Alternate/Too Difficult: The reverse plank position is tricky, especially if you have tight shoulders or reduced mobility there.
-To assist in completion of this move, find a bench or sturdy object.
-Place your palms flat on the surface, with your fingers pointing forward, and bend your knees to at least a 90-degree angle.
-Keeping your upper body tight and legs still, concentrate on bending your arms to a right-angle (shown above), lowering your body using only your arms.
-Straighten your arms, bringing your body back up to complete one rep.
+To assist in the completion of this move, find a bench or sturdy object.
+Next, place your palms flat on the surface, with your fingers pointing forward, and bend your knees to at least a 90-degree angle.
+Then, keeping your upper body tight and legs still, concentrate on bending your arms to a right-angle (shown above), lowering your body using only your arms.
+Finally, straighten your arms, bringing your body back up to complete one rep.

 Exercise Alternate/Too Easy: Once you have mastered traditional chin-ups, (1) grasp a medicine ball between your thighs to add more weight to pull up.
 (2) Another fun alternative is attempting a reverse pull-up with only one arm; once you are at the top, let go with one hand and see how long you can last!

-This exercise is quite fun, and another great full body + cardio move!
-Similar to the Medicine Ball Mountain Climbers, completing a few sets of these “Pop-Overs” (another made up name!) will not only work your arms, but also your core and even your legs, in addition to sneakily getting some great cardio into your workout.
+This exercise is quite fun, and another great full-body and cardio move!
+Similar to the Medicine Ball Mountain Climbers, completing a few sets of these pop-overs will, not only work your arms, but also your core and even your legs.
+In addition, you can sneakily add some great cardio into your workout.
 I love to do these jumps to the beat of a catchy EDM or dup-step song, and I always find myself fighting against the fatigue in this one!
-That’s how you know it’s working!
+That’s how you know it’s working.

 Note: If you have never attempted a handstand, or have no background in tumbling, please do not try this one, unless with approval and/or assistance by a qualified trainer or coach.
 Please be safe!

-Gymnasts don’t have buff upper bodies for nothing, my friends; handstands are tough on your whole body, but especially your arms and even hands.
+Gymnasts don’t have strong upper bodies for no reason, my friends; handstands are tough on your whole body, but especially your arms and even hands.
 If you ever watch someone holding a handstand, you might initially comment on how still their body seems.
-But in order to keep their body taut in the air, their arms, hands, and fingers have to work extensively; upon closer attention to the aforementioned handstand-er, you will notice every muscle tensing and flexing, constantly adjusting to shift the weight of the body to keep it juuuuust right, and, consequently, still and straight in the air.
+But, in order to keep their body taut in the air, their arms, hands, and fingers have to work extensively.
+Upon closer attention to the aforementioned handstand-er, you will notice every muscle tensing and flexing, constantly adjusting to shift the weight of the body to keep it juuuuust right, and, consequently, still and straight in the air.
 Lifting up one of the arms not only adds all the extra weight onto one arm, but slightly alters the body’s center of gravity, causing a fun, added challenge to the handstand!

 Exercise Alternate/Too Easy: If this exercise is too easy for you, well, my applause to you.
 Ha ha!
 (1) Try setting a new personal record for time balanced on one hand!
 (2) Try walking up a set of stairs!
 (3) Try jumping from hand to hand, break-dance/b-boy style!

-I hope you enjoyed this post and are able to incorporate some of my favorite moves into your next upper body and core workout!
+I hope you enjoyed this workout and are able to incorporate some of my favorite moves into your next upper body and core workout!
 If you need some workout inspiration, be sure to check out my motivational post, here!